anhnguyendepocen/lmlcr/datasets/README.md

-Please refer to the comments in the csv files for more details.
+Please refer to the comments in the CSV files and to Appendix F of the Book for more details on each dataset.